Wesley Academy of Early Learning offers full and part-time learning experiences for infants, toddlers, preschool and after school students.

 At the Academy, the Director is responsible for oversight of all school operations, as well as maintaining relationships with our parents, staff and campus community.
 The Director welcomes feedback and welcomes concerns and comments.
 Educated, experienced teachers staff our classrooms.
 The entire WAEL staff must maintain a clear criminal background check, provide credible references prior to employment, and have been trained in CPR/First Aid and fire safety.
 The faculty participates in ten hours of professional development/continuing education opportunities throughout the year; these usually include organizational meetings, teacher workshops, and professional conferences.

-The Academy serves children ages six weeks old through 5 years of age who need part-time or full-time schooling and care.
-We also offer summer programs in June and July for ages 6 weeks-2nd grade.
+The Academy serves children ages eight weeks old through 5 years of age who need part-time or full-time schooling and care.
+We also offer summer programs in June and July for ages 8 weeks-3rd grade.

 WAEL’s office is open 8:00am to 4:00am, the Director or Assistant Director will be available to assist you in managing accounts and to address school-related questions.
 WAEL uses email to communicate newsletters, parent information and parent group activities and meetings.
 We check email regularly throughout each business day and will return emails sent after 5pm the following business day.
 Keep in mind, there are times in which technology fails us.
 If you do not have a response back within the allotted timelines, please resend or call the office.